domfarolino/browser/mage/README.md

   // ...
   OpenFile(string name, bool truncate);

-  // Before calling this, the child will mint two entangled `MessagePipe`s.
-It
-  // binds one to its `ChildProcess` receiver, and passes the other to the
-  // parent for use as a remote.
-The parent binds this to a
+  // The parent binds this to a local `mage::Remote<magen::ChildProcess>` so it
-  // `mage::Remote<magen::ChildProcess>` so it can send commands back to its
+  // can send messages *back* to its child.
-  // child.
   BindChildProcessRemote(MessagePipe child_remote);
 }
 ```